 - Develop "voice-over" training module to address EEO, Diversity, Conflict management, as necessary, in compliance with the Rehabilitation Act.

-- Ensure that all training modules developed by the OEEODM are 508 compliant.
+- Ensure that all training modules developed by the OEEO are 508 compliant.

 - Develop and implement Diversity training module for managers and supervisors, which includes Reasonable Accommodations/Disability sensitivity.